Julie-t87/code-refactor/README.md

 # Horiseon

 ## purpose
-This websites educates those who want to increase and enhance the quality of their website so that there is more visibility online.
+This websites that helps those who want to increase and enhance the quality of their website so that there is more visibility online and raise the number of people

-This is done by taching how to utilize the seaerch search engine optimization, online reputation management and Social medica marketing.